 WEATHER: Temperatures in the summer months range from 40 F to 95 F. Rainfall can vary, but you should expect at least a day or two of rain.

 YOUR GROUP: As part of our ongoing COVID-19 safety protocols, all of our groups in 2021 will be made up of 3-14 people who know each other and have indicated they are comfortable traveling together and 1 or more Wilderness Inquiry staff.
 Each group consists of people of various ages, backgrounds, and abilities, including people with disabilities.
 Our trips are cooperative in nature.
 WI staff will assist you in whatever areas you need, however, most people pitch in where they can.

 ACCOMMODATIONS: At night you will sleep in a comfortable 4-person tent with 3-4 people per a tent (other arrangements can be made).
-Bathroom facilities consist of an USDA Forest Service commode.
+Bathroom facilities consist of a USDA Forest Service outhouse.

 MEALS: The food we bring is plentiful, nutritious, and kid friendly!
 Enjoy hearty breakfasts, trail lunches, a variety of snacks, and delicious dinners with desserts.
 If you have special dietary restrictions, be sure to list them on your registration.